 The Retrenched Apprentices and Trainees Program aims to assist apprentices and trainees who have lost their employment complete their training.

 Employers who have job vacancies for apprentices or trainees can register their interest and will be matched with suitable candidates for you to interview.
-Employers may also be eligible for Federal Government incentives (such as the Supporting Apprentice and Trainee wage subsidy).
+Employers may also be eligible for Federal Government incentives.

 Apprentices and trainees who have lost their employment are encouraged to register their interest in the program.
 Once on the register, apprentices and trainees will be assisted by one of our program officers until placed with a host employer through a Group Training Organisation (GTO) or directly with an employer.